umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 * #### User provided translations

 Translations used in the UI (which are most of them) have been migrated from XML to JavaScript modules.
-This means that if you wish to override any of the built-in translation keys for the UI, you will now have to add an extension type called “localization”.
+This means that if you wish to override any of the built-in translation keys for the UI, you have to add an extension type called “localization”.
 It is still possible to add XML translations, but they can no longer be used in the Backoffice UI.
 However, you may still find usage for them in server-to-server scenarios.
 Umbraco also keeps its e-mail templates as XML translations.
 Package and extension developers working with localization will find many benefits from this change seeing that you can add logic to JavaScript modules making your localization files more dynamic and even making them able to react to input parameters.

-You can read more about [localization on the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/v/14.latest-rc/extending/language-files).
+You can read more about [localization on the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/extending/language-files).

 * #### BackOffice controllers have been replaced with the Management API

 Following the implementation of the new Backoffice (Bellissima), Umbraco has now internally upgraded Headless to a first-class citizen.
 This means that all controllers previously available under the `/umbraco/api` route have been removed and replaced with controllers in the Management API.
-You can read more about the Management API on [the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/v/14.latest-rc/reference/management-api) and you can check out the Swagger UI in your local Umbraco instance available under `/umbraco/swagger`.
+You can read more about the Management API on [the Umbraco Documentation](https://docs.umbraco.com/umbraco-cms/reference/management-api) and you can check out the Swagger UI in your local Umbraco instance available under `/umbraco/swagger`.

 * #### **A new way of writing authorized controllers**

 If you have implemented API controllers in Umbraco before, we recommend you update or rewrite these.
-Please follow this approach \[article from Nikolai V2 is on its way], as you’ll then ensure the same cool documentation of your APIs.
+Please follow [this approach](https://docs.umbraco.com/umbraco-cms/tutorials/creating-a-backoffice-api/documenting-your-controllers), as you’ll then ensure the same cool documentation of your APIs.
 Also notice, that we’ve made a much better separation of concern between controllers and services so that there is no more business logic in controllers.&#x20;

 * #### [Migration from Newtonsoft.Json to the System.Text.Json which removes Nested Content and Grid value converter and so on](https://github.com/umbraco/Umbraco-CMS/pull/15728)

 Although this sounds simple, it’s one of the most breaking changes on the backend.
-Whereas Newtonsoft.Json was flexible and error-tolerant by default, System.Text.Json is very strict but more secure by default.
-You can therefore easily run into things that will not be serialized.
+Whereas Newtonsoft.Json was flexible and error-tolerant by default, System.Text.Json is strict but more secure by default.
+You can therefore run into things that will not be serialized.
 You can [read more about the differences between Newtonsoft.Json and System.Text.Json here](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/migrate-from-newtonsoft?pivots=dotnet-9-0).

 * #### Nested Content and Grid Layout have been removed

-These two property editors have been deprecated in Umbraco for some time as you can read in our breaking change announcements for[Nested Content](https://github.com/umbraco/Announcements/issues/6) and [Grid Layout](https://github.com/umbraco/Announcements/issues/7).
+These two property editors have been deprecated in Umbraco for some time as you can read in our breaking change announcements for [Nested Content](https://github.com/umbraco/Announcements/issues/6) and [Grid Layout](https://github.com/umbraco/Announcements/issues/7).
 The recommended action is to use blocks instead - Block Grid for the grid layout and either Block Grid or Block List for Nested Content.

 * #### [The legacy media picker has been removed](https://github.com/umbraco/Umbraco-CMS/pull/15835)